SizeCredit/size-solidity/README.md

 As an additional safety measure against inverted curves, market orders check that the borrow offer is lower than the user's loan offer for a given tenor.
 This does not prevent the copy address from changing curves in a single multicall transaction and bypassing this check.

+Notes

-Note: copying another account's limit orders introduces the risk of them placing suboptimal rates and executing market orders against delegators, incurring monetary losses.
+1. Copying another account's limit orders introduces the risk of them placing suboptimal rates and executing market orders against delegators, incurring monetary losses.
 Only trusted addresses should be copied.
+2. The max/min params from the `copyLimitOrder` method are not global max/min for the user-defined limit orders; they are specific to copy offers.
+Once the copy address offer is no longer valid, max/min guards for mismatched curves will not be applied.
+The only reason to stop market orders is in the event of "self arbitrage," i.e., for a given tenor, when the borrow curve >= lending curve, since these users could be drained by an attacker by borrowing high and lending low in a single transaction.

 ## Test